Jimmy Garoppolo Player Prop Bets for NFL Week 8 | San Francisco vs. Chicago 10/31/2021

 Season Stats

-- Garoppolo leads San Francisco with 1,106 passing yards (184.3 per game) and has a 64.8% completion percentage this year (94-of-145) while throwing six touchdowns and four interceptions.

-- He has tacked on 26 rushing yards on 17 carries with one touchdown, averaging 4.3 yards per game.
+- He also has 26 rushing yards on 17 carries with one touchdown, averaging 4.3 yards per game.

 - The 49ers have run 53.5% passing plays and 46.5% rushing plays this season.
 They rank 24th in the NFL in scoring.